Angular-Dynamic-Hooks/Documentation/guide/standalone-mode.md

 {% include docs/notice.html content='
   <h4>Fun fact</h4>
   <p>You are seeing standalone mode in action right now!
-Though this documentation consists only of plain HTML files, all interactive elements are actually Angular components!
+Though this documentation consists only of prerendered HTML files, all interactive elements are actually Angular components!
 Like this one:</p>
   <app-example message="This is an Angular component!"></app-example>
 ' %}